-The Integration Section within each Domain Standard provides guidance and examples for integrating approaches to learning, mathematics and language/literacy into all domains of early learning.
-For example, in the Mathematics Domain, the Integration section provides examples of Approaches to Learning and for integrating Language and Literacy into the early learning mathematics experience.
+The Integration Section within each Standard provides guidance and examples for integrating approaches to learning, mathematics, and language/literacy into all domains of early learning.
+For example, in the Language and Literacy Standard, the Integration section provides examples of how to integrate Approaches to Learning and Mathematics into Language and Literacy early learning experiences.
+The table below provides integration examples of how to integrate Approaches to Learning and Mathematics concepts into the Language and Literacy Strand 2: Emergent Literacy.